xiangp126/Algorithm/bitManipulation/Reverse Integer.md

 ### Illustrate
 <https://leetcode.com/problems/reverse-integer/>

+Given a signed 32-bit integer x, return x with its digits reversed.
+If reversing x causes the value to go outside the signed 32-bit integer range [-231, 231 - 1], then return 0.

+**Assume the environment does not allow you to store 64-bit integers (signed or unsigned).**

 ### Debug - Overflow
 ```c
 Line 15: Char 28: runtime error: negation of -2147483648 cannot be represented in type 'int';